List of Nura: Rise of the Yokai Clan episodes

 The anime television series Nura: Rise of the Yokai Clan, produced by Studio Deen, is based on the manga series of the same name written and illustrated by Hiroshi Shiibashi.
 The series is directed by Junji Nishimura with Natsuko Takahashi as scriptwriter and Mariko Oka as character designer.
 Kohei Tanaka composed the series' music.
+The series follows Rikuo Nura, a human by day and a yōkai by night, as he is destined to become the Third Heir of the Nura Clan.
+With the help of friends and allies, Rikuo must stop various opposing factions from usurping his position.

 The first season ran for 24 episodes and aired from July 6, 2010 to December 21, 2010 on Yomiuri TV and other channels.
-A second season titled Nura: Rise of the Yokai Clan - Demon Capital ran for 24 episodes and aired from July 5, 2011 to December 20, 2011 on Yomiuri TV and other channels.
+A second season titled Nura: Rise of the Yokai Clan – Demon Capital ran for 24 episodes and aired from July 5, 2011 to December 20, 2011 on Yomiuri TV and other channels.
 The series is directed by Michio Fukuda with the cast from the first season returning to reprise their roles.
 In the United States and Canada, the English dub of the anime was broadcast on Viz Media's online network, Neon Alley.
 Two additional 23-minute OVAs were subsequently released in December 4, 2012 and March 4, 2013 after Demon Capital finished.
 They were bundled with the limited edition releases of volumes 24 and 25 of the manga.